GLOBAL MARKETS-Wall St up, other markets steady ahead of Fed; oil slips

 By Sam Forgione

-NEW YORK, Dec 10 (Reuters) - U.S. stocks climbed but other major world equity markets were little changed on Thursday ahead of a widely expected interest rate hike by the Federal Reserve next week, and oil resumed its slide due to persistent worries about weak demand and a supply glut.
+NEW YORK, Dec 10 (Reuters) - U.S. stocks climbed but other major world equity markets were little changed on Thursday ahead of a widely expected interest rate hike by the U.S. Federal Reserve next week, while the dollar rebounded from the previous day’s losses.

 Oil prices fell to near seven-year lows and overall markets were more subdued as investors looked ahead to the Fed’s Dec.
 15-16 policy meeting.